CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 provide a list of multiple email addresses or web pages and ask that users contact some or all of these addresses.

-TODO ⚠️ mention how the security contact information should be consistent with distribution metadata
+Please ensure that the security contact information is consistent with distribution metadata, e.g. in the `META.json` file.

 Add note about also copying cpan-security on the notification if the security issue is a 0-day vulnerability or is otherwise urgent.